Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 The Brazilian Blowout to Keratin Straighteners.

-Yes, that actually is the same treatment with two different names, and it smooths the hair without actually altering the curl structure.
+Yes, that actually is the same treatment with two different names.

-So you need to do your research, get to a great stylist that knows how to use the product.
+I've seen it go wrong a lot, so you need to do your research, get to a great stylus that knows how to use the product.

 The ingredient is formaldehyde.

-That was the main ingredient for years, but they've actually taken that out.
+That was the main ingredient for years, but they've actually taken that out, and now most of the formulas are formaldehyde free.

-But the ingredients that are in the new formulas actually mimic formaldehyde or they actually release formaldehyde when they are exposed to heat, like glycolic acid or methylene glycol.
+But the ingredients that are in the new formulas actually mimic formaldehyde, or they actually release formaldehyde when they are exposed to heat, like glycolic acid or methylene glycol.

 So be wary of those ingredients.